JL496/JL496/README.md

 -----------------------------------------

 ### Description
-All coursework is set to private until the due dates for every project in the course have passed.
-If projects are reassigned by a professor, the repo is set back to private.
-Personal projects are currently set to private.
+Just about everything is currently set to private.
+Making this a rather unexciting GitHub profile.
-Projects for employers are always set to private.
 Information about me can be found at [jl496.github.io](https://jl496.github.io/)

 -----------------------------------------